fbpx

 The peritoneal cancer index is the primary staging system for peritoneal mesothelioma.
 It applies a score based on how far the cancer has spread within the abdomen.

 The PCI scores on a range of 0-39.
-There are 13 sections in the abdomen, and each receives a score between 0 and 3.
+The abdomen is divided into 13 sections, and each receives a score between 0 and 3.
 If a section has no signs of mesothelioma, it receives a 0 score.
 If the section is overrun with tumors, it receives a 3.

 Some doctors simplify the PCI by correlating a score to one of the four stages: